WillShaner/Cozy-Earth-Coding-Challenge/README.md

    - Bootstrap

 ### What I learned
   This project was great for working on my animation skills.
+The design allowed for me to layout the page for smaller screens how I saw fit.